PlatONnetwork/platon.py/docs/examples.rst

 .. code-block:: python

-    from web3 import Web3, HTTPProvider
+    from platon import Web3, HTTPProvider

 Initialize a web3 instance with an Infura node